Easy Parsnip Purée – Creamy + Rich

 Sharing is caring!

 If you’re looking for a rich and creamy side with incredible flavor, you must try this Parsnip Purée.
-This Parsnip Purée recipe has 5 simple ingredients, is silky smooth, gluten-free, and is the perfect side dish for braised meats and rich dishes.
+This Parsnip Purée recipe has 5 simple ingredients, is silky smooth, gluten-free, and is the perfect side dish for BBQ, braised meats liked our Smoked Short Ribs, and rich saucy dishes.
 This is also an elegant alternative to mashed potatoes.

 A bowl of creamy parsnip purée